MatthewYong/saitama-dainingu/README.md

 # Saitama Dainingu | A Private Dining Experience
 Code Institute Milestone Project 1 - Static Front End Website

-The purpose of this website is to attract and inform new customers by a simple, but strong, visual design.
-The website contains functional information, such as a contact form and a location map, as well as images and a background story to meet the expectation of new customers.
+This project is a website with three pages.The purpose of this website is to attract and inform new customers by a simple, but strong, visual design.
+The website contains functional information, such as a contact form and a downloadable menu, as well as an image gallery and a background story to balance the purpose of the website.

+(Place image)

 ## UX